-1.5 FIELD CONDITIONS
+1.6 FIELD CONDITIONS

-- A. Buildings and Portion of Buildings to be demolished will be vacated and their use discontinued before start of the Work. - B. Buildings immediately adjacent to demolition area will not be occupied. - C. Owner assumes no responsibility for buildings and structures to be demolished. - 1.
-Conditions existing at time of inspection for bidding purpose will be maintained by Owner as far as practical. - 2.
-Before building demolition, owner will remove any salvaged items. - D. Hazardous Materials: It is not expected that hazardous materials will be encountered in the Work. - 1.
+- A. Conditions existing at time of inspection for bidding purpose will be maintained by Owner as far as practical. - 1.
+Before selective demolition, Owner will remove the following items: - a.
+To be determined by owner. - B. Notify Architect of discrepancies between existing conditions and Drawings before proceeding with selective demolition. - C. Hazardous Materials: It is not expected that hazardous materials will be encountered in the Work. - 1.
 Hazardous materials will be removed by Owner before start of the Work. - 2.
-If materials suspected of containing hazardous materials are encountered, do not disturb; immediately notify Architect and Owner.
-Hazardous materials will be removed by Owner under a separate contract. - E. On-site storage or sale of removed items or materials is not permitted. - F. Arrange demolition schedule so as not to interfere with operations of adjacent occupied buildings.
+If suspected hazardous materials are encountered, do not disturb; immediately notify Architect and Owner.
+Hazardous materials will be removed by Owner under a separate contract. - D. Storage or sale of removed items or materials on-site is not permitted. - E. Utility Service: Maintain existing utilities indicated to remain in service and protect them against damage during selective demolition operations.